 - What did we learn?

-- What should we do differently next time?
+- Should we do it differently next time?

 - What still puzzles us?

-For me these questions have shown to be very effective.
-I like the question “What did we do well”, it’s a Solution Focused approach to find strengths which can be deployed to improve further.
-The addition “if we don’t discuss we might forget” makes this question even stronger: If something good happened by accident, that’s great, but what can you do to assure that you will keep on doing it?
-Also the question “what puzzles us” has given very useful insights for teams, by revealing things which had remained unspoken before I asked the question.
+For me, these questions have shown to be very effective.
+I like the question “What did we do well”.
+It is a solution-focused approach to finding useful strengths to improve further.
+The addition “if we don’t discuss we might forget” makes this question even stronger: If something good happened by accident, that’s great.
+But what can you do to assure that you will keep on doing it?
+Also the question “what puzzles us” has given very useful insights for teams.
+By revealing things that had remained unspoken before I asked the question.

 Getting the Actions Done

 I stimulate teams to use whatever means they already have to make their retrospective actions visible.
 Stick them to the wall in their workspace.
 Then, put them on their planning board, use them as input in the planning game, etc.